plone/documentation/develop/plone/content/importexport.rst

 =======================

-collective.jsonmigrator is basically a collective.transmogrifier pipeline that pulls Plone content from to JSON views on an old site and writes it into your new site (this can also be done as a 2 step process).
+collective.jsonmigrator is basically a collective.transmogrifier pipeline that pulls Plone content from to JSON views on an old site and writes it into your new site.
+It's major advantage is that the JSON view
+product: collective.jsonify is very low on dependencies (basically just simplejson), so it can be installed on very old Plone sites, that would be difficult if not impossible to install collective.transmogrifier into.

 See: